 Some business owners are focused on the big picture; they assume that because the bulk of their business is online or that they have a fairly good walk-up business that they don’t need to specifically work on their local presence.

-But the reality is that every business can benefit from local SEO efforts.
+But the reality is that every small business can benefit from local SEO efforts.
 Google estimates that four out of five consumers uses a search engine to find local information.
 In fact, 80% of Google search interests containing the phrase “near me” in the fourth quarter of 2014 came from mobile devices — and most people who search the web on their phones want to find nearby results very quickly.

 If you’re scrolling on your iPhone, you probably won’t have the patience to weed through hundreds of search results; you want to settle on one that shows up right away.